CathyFeedmob/llm-video-batch/docs/database-schema.md

 ```
 images (1) ←→ (1) prompts ←→ (1) videos
+images (1) ←→ (0..n) images (self-referencing via origin_image_id)
 ```

 - Each image can have one set of prompts
 - Each prompt set can generate one video
+- Images can reference other images as their origin (for image-to-image generation)
-- The relationship is maintained through foreign keys
+- The relationships are maintained through foreign keys

 ## Special Records